Ian729/MarkusScript/README.md

 ## Next step
 Done~~1.
 Add check points(compare online score with local version, if different, send a text message to user's phone)~~
-2. Add automation(cron or other automation tool)
+Done~~2.
+Add automation(cron or other automation tool)~~

+## Some thoughts:
+I think the best way to automate this script is rent a server and have a cron task to automate it To learn more about cron, `man cron`